-During the year, the Board comprised a Non-Executive Chairman, one Independent Non-Executive Director, eight NonExecutive directors and two Executive Directors
+During the year, the Board comprised a Non-Executive Chairman, three Independent Non-Executive Directors, seven Non-Executive Directors and two Executive Directors.

 The posts of Chairman and Managing Director are separate and independent.
 The Chairman is responsible for the working and leadership of the Board and for the balance of its membership.
 The Managing Director is responsible for leading and managing the business within the authority delegated by the Board.